UVADS/ds6013/deliverable_details.md

 **7. Code Repository**
   - Submit the link to your GitHub repository containing all finalized, documented code
   - Check with the sponsor if this repo can be public; otherwise it can be kept private to stakeholders
+  - For future use, students to ensure that sponsor can run the code